rixx/books.rixx.de/data/reviews/pierce-brown/golden-son/index.md

   rating: 2
 ---

 Golden Son was a worthy successor to **Red Rising**.
 It, too, had a slow start, only here te start extends to the 50% mark of the book.
-After that, a fairly slow and generic story picks up speed, originality, and its past characteristics.
-Even at its best though it still feels forced in a way that's hard to describe: As if everything happened just because the author willed it that way, and may as well have happened completely differently without breaking any internal logic.
+After that, a slow and generic story picks up speed, originality, and its past characteristics.
+Even at its best though it's still forced in a way that's hard to describe: As if everything happened just because the author willed it that way, and may as well have happened completely differently without breaking any internal logic.
 The wooden language doesn't help either.
 I felt there was a lot of unfulfilled potential in this book, and I'm not sure if I'm going to continue the series.